desmond8643/Projects/README.md

 - Features such as shopping cart

 ## Mini projects
-- A calculator made using HTML/CSS and JavaScript
+- Calculator made using HTML/CSS and JavaScript
-- A rock paper scissors game made using HTML/CSS and JavaScript
+- Rock paper scissors game made using HTML/CSS and JavaScript
-- A coin flip game made using JavaScript in HTML
+- Coin flip game made using JavaScript in HTML

 ## Pac-man
 - A game created with Scratch, it is an assignment from CS50 week 0